iandryden/iandryden/README.md

 - I have published about 150 articles, and my joint book on Statistical Shape Analysis has about 5000 citations (Google Scholar).

-- My main open source coding project has been the *shapes* library in R. https://cran.r-project.org/web/packages/shapes/index.html
+- My main open source coding project has been the <A href=https://cran.r-project.org/web/packages/shapes/index.html > shapes </A>

 - Further details see: https://www.maths.nottingham.ac.uk/plp/pmzild/